jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Before we learn to protect ourselves from the echo chambers, it's important to always keep in mind, we're not erasing ideologies.
 We're only empowering ourselves to be like mixed-martial artists and mix and match ideologies to better solve our problems.

 Some may be doubting our society can follow martial arts and embrace mixed-ideological politics.
-We can, here's another another field which has adopt a similarly enlightened "mix and match" philosophy.
+We can.
+Here's another another field which has adopt a similarly enlightened "mix and match" philosophy.

 Modern medicine has many disciplines and specialists.
 Some are based on cutting edge research, others on old school remedies.
 In the past, when isolated by geography and culture, people would be bound to do what the local healer or doctor prescribed.
 But today, you would never go to one medical professional, expecting them to be a master of every possible health problem.